WimDeMeester/eFinder/README.md

 | 10/10/2022 | [TP-Link 300 Mbps Wifi USB-adapter (TL-WN823N)](https://www.amazon.nl/dp/B0088TKTY2/ref=pe_28126711_487805961_TE_item)                                                                     | Amazon (.nl)      | € 9.95   | 11/10/2022 |
 | 12/06/2023 | [D-Link DWR-932](https://www.amazon.com.be/dp/B00OVJDCQ0/ref=pe_43847721_689504491_TE_item)                                                                                                | Amazon (.com.be)  | € 54.83  | 14/06/2023 |
 |Total       |                                                                                                                                                                                            |                   | € 548.15 |            |

 ## eFinder hardware configurations

 The eFinder can be added to your telescope system in a variety of ways, depending on your specific needs and preferences.
-The best option for you will depend on your specific needs and preferences.

 ### Nexus DSC Pro, using SkySafari